EMODnet/EMODnet-Biology-Benthos-Interpolated-Maps/README.md

 ```
 so we have:
 * the event number,
-* the time and the coordinates,
+* the time of the observation,
+* the coordinates and
 * a `TRUE` or `FALSE` value for different species.